zenizh/jquery.sidemenu.js/README.md

 jquery.sidemenu.js is the simplest side menu plugin (so-called on and off canvas menu).

-This plugin is well-documented and compatible with Turbolinks.
+This plugin is compatible with [Turbolinks](https://github.com/rails/turbolinks).

 ## Download

 - https://github.com/kami30k/jquery.sidemenu.js/archive/master.zip

 ## Demo

+The side menu is moving smoothly because it is switched with the device's GPU.

 ![](doc/1.gif)